edgeof8/tIRC/README.md

 ## Project Status

-**PyRC is a stable and mature IRC client** that continues to evolve with regular updates and improvements.
+**tIRC is a stable and mature IRC client** that continues to evolve with regular updates and improvements.
 The current focus is on enhancing stability, improving the user experience, and maintaining compatibility with modern IRC networks.
 Recent development has focused on robust state management, reliable session persistence, and comprehensive IRCv3 support.
-We welcome contributions and feedback to help make PyRC even better.
+We welcome contributions and feedback to help make tIRC even better.

 {{ ... }}